Drive into the amazing blast zone from the Mt Saint Helens eruption in 1980.

 10 best things to see at Mt Saint Helens.

 Drive 51-miles along Route 504 to Mt Saint Helens, ending at the Johnson Ridge Observatory.
-There are seasonal closures, so check road conditions.
+Check road conditions before leaving.

 1. Stop for a meal at the Fire Mountain Grill (milepost 19).